MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 #ms.custom: ""
 ---

-# Deploy and delete web services in Python
+# Deploy and manage web services in Python

 **Applies to: Machine Learning Server**